dbanty/dbanty/README.md

 ### What I Do

 I'm the Lead Software Engineer at [Triax Technologies][triax] which basically means I steer the architecture and platforms of our software stacks.
 I spend most of my time working in Python (usually [FastAPI]) on the back end building serverless APIs for consumption by our IoT devices and UIs.
-I also maintain the open source projects that spawn from that work such as [openapi-python-client] and [flex-config].
+I also maintain the open source projects that spawn from that work such as [openapi-python-client], [Dobby], [flex-config].

+In my free time, I also blog about various topics that interest me on [my personal website][website].
+Right now that's mostly about trying to find and/or create a web API framework as nice as [FastAPI] using Rust.

 ### What I Like